law4percent/draw-polygons-for-computer-vision/README.md

 ## Live Server
 https://law4percent.github.io/draw-polygons-for-computer-vision/

-## Features
+## Key Features 🎨

-- **Draw Polygons**: Click on the canvas to select points and create polygons.
+- Draw Polygons: Effortlessly create polygons by clicking to select points on the canvas.
-- **Manage Zones**: Save, close, or undo polygon drawings.
+- Manage Zones: Save, close, or undo your polygon drawings with ease.
-- **Canvas Resizing**: Dynamically resize the canvas to fit specific needs.
+- Canvas Resizing: Dynamically adjust the canvas to match your project’s requirements.
-- **Image/Video Upload**: Upload and display images or videos on the canvas for annotation.
+- Image/Video Upload: Seamlessly upload and display images or videos on the canvas for annotation.
-- **Mode Switching**: Toggle between light and dark modes for improved user preference.
+- Mode Switching: Switch between light and dark modes to suit your personal preference.
-- **Zone Deletion**: Delete previously drawn zones via a dropdown list.
+- Zone Deletion: Easily remove previously drawn zones using a simple dropdown list.
-- **Download Data**: Export polygon zone data in a simple, usable text format.
+- Download Data: Export your polygon zone data in a clean, text-based format for easy use.

+## 🖥️ Keyboard Shortcuts for a faster workflow:
+- Close Polygon (C)
+- Save Zone (S)
+- Undo Last Point (U)
+- Quit/Reset (Q)

 ## Use Case for Computer Vision